·

 Aftermath

 There were 36 direct deaths with 5 indirect.
 9,451 structures were damaged or destroyed with $1.2 billion in damages.
 It was the first tornado with over $1 billion in damages as a result of it.
-The tornado creates an estamated 220 cubic yards of debris, which is equivalent to over 1,000 bathtubs!
+The tornado creates an estimated 220 cubic yards of debris, which is equivalent to over 1,000 bathtubs!
 It was the last F5 in history.

 This post was all about Tornado Alley.